lnzz123/ComboLite/README_en.md

 }
 ```

-### 2\.
-Initialize the Framework
+### 2. Initialize the Framework

-`ComboLite` provides a base class to help you complete a one-step initialization, which is our *
+`ComboLite` provides a base class to help you complete the initialization with one click, which is our **recommended** method.
-*recommended** approach.

 #### Method 1: Inherit from Base Class (Recommended)

-Simply have your `Application` class inherit from `com.combo.core.base.BaseHostApplication` to
-automatically complete all initialization work, including the plugin loader, resource manager, and
+Simply have your `Application` class inherit from `com.combo.core.base.BaseHostApplication` to automatically complete all initialization work, including the plugin loader, resource manager, and crash handler.
-crash handler.

-**That's all the initialization code you need\!**
+**This is all the initialization code you need!**

 ```kotlin
 // Just inherit from BaseHostApplication